berkeley-high-cs/eng-2024-adventure/README.md

 ## Script (Keira)

-## Procedural Generation
+## Procedural Generation (Amon)
--connecting rooms based on complimentary pairs
+- connecting rooms based on complimentary pairs
--making an algorithm that will generate floors in a coherent way
+- making an algorithm that will generate floors in a coherent way